Second Level Navigation

 Register a birth

 When a child is born in Victoria, the hospital, medical facility or midwife gives parents a Birth Registration Statement (BRS).
 Parents then use the BRS to register their child's birth and apply for birth certificates.

 A standard birth certificate is a proof of identity document.
 It is the first step in establishing identity and is often required for official purposes such as claiming government benefits, and enrolling a child in childcare and school.
 A commemorative birth certificate can not be used for identity purposes.

 When registering a birth, make sure both parents:

 - Sign the BRS in front of a witness (who must sign the form on the same day they witness the parents' signatures).

 * If you are not the parent and wish to register a birth, please contact the Registry for advice.

 You must lodge the completed, signed and witnessed BRS, with payment for any certificates you order, within 60 days of the child's birth.
 Post the BRS to:

 If you have damaged or misplaced your BRS and need a replacement, please contact the Registry.

-The registration of a birth can take up to 4 weeks.
 To register a birth, parents must submit a correctly completed BRS with the details of the person or people who witnessed the parents' signatures.
 The hospital, doctor or midwife who attended the birth must also send a notification of the birth to the Registry.